Micah-Ribbens/Flash-Cards/README.md

 Finished Development: 05/02/2022

-First three years of programming

 # Summary
 This was an application I made that was an alternative to Quizlet.
 The application could be used offline and I thought that it was quicker to use than Quizlet.
-I also had full control of all the features.
+I also had full control over all the features.
 The user could modify the application by typing in the terms in a text file.
 Text files are quicker to modify than GUI's generally, which is why I had it set up that way.
 Another reason I made the application was because my history teacher, Ms. Herring, had us type out the study guide.
 Since there were at least 100 terms, I did not want to have to retype those terms into a flashcard application like